amakmurr/evermos/README.md

 3. Async Approach

    There other approach I am not implement here as another option to handling order race condition.
-Async approach is the system will queueing the order requests and tell user when process is done later.
+Async approach is the system will queueing the order requests and tell user about their order status when process is done later.
 Below is sequence diagram to do this approach.

    <img src="race-condition-async-approach.jpg"
      alt="Race Condition Async Approach"